 - Check the flamingos on the way out!
 Calpe has an old salinas where they harvested salt from seawater back in the day.
 You can see it clearly from the Peñon – and there’s a flock of photogenic flamingos feeding there.

 © Guy Pelham

-Check out my posts on some more great walks here:
+Check out my posts on more great walks close to Calpe:

 - Spectacular sea views from el Faro de L’Albir